KevinXuxuxu/blog/posts/Reviving-My-Old-Macbook-Pro.md

 exec /usr/bin/sh: exec format error
 ```

-This means that the image arch is different from the host arch.
+This means that the image arch is different from the host arch[^6].
 Luckily just like Docker Hub, my container registry ([CNCF Distribution Registry](https://distribution.github.io/distribution/)) also supports hosting multi-arch images out-of-the-box.
 All I need is to find a way to port the official multi-arch image from Docker Hub to my registry.

 Thankfully we have [skopeo](https://github.com/containers/skopeo), a commandline tool for various operations with container images and container image registries.
 For MacOS just do `brew install skopeo` and it can directly copy image from one registry to another without storing to local file system and with multi-arch natively supported: